melvins1196/github-tutorial/README.md

 ---
 ## Workflow & Commands
 There are some things you should know to get your code working.
+**Git init**- initializes git
 **Git status**- is used to check up on how your codeis doing.
 **Git add**- adds the contents to your index
 **Git commit**- makes your changes permanent.
 Typed in is git commit -m "message"
 **Git push**- sends code to remote repo in github
+_Some other useful tips_
+If you init in the wrong directory don't panic.
+Just type in rm -rf .git and that should do the trick.
+This completely removes git from the project